circleci/circleci-docs/jekyll/_docs/enterprise/single-box.md

 You will also need to open ports 64535-65535 to let developers optionally SSH into builds.</li>

 <li>Go to the public (or private) IP address or hostname for the VM once launched and complete the rest of the guided install process.
-(Note: Final startup of the app can sometime as the "circleci/build-image" Docker image is downloaded.)</li>
+(Note: Final startup of the app can take some time as the "circleci/build-image" Docker image is downloaded.)</li>
 </ol>

 ## On Other Platforms